erkyrath/glkterm/readme.txt

 When closing windows, + signs can be left in the window borders.

 * Version History

+1.0.0:
+    Support for all the Glk 0.7.1 features: window borders, line input terminator keys, line input echo control, Unicode normalization.
+    Added glkunix_stream_open_pathname_gen(), a more general form of the pathname opening function in the startup code.
+(This is needed for profiling improvements.)

 0.8.1:
     Fixed file-creation bug in glk_stream_open_file().